 This book and others like it present some ideas stifled by current drug policy.
 Because the evidence about these ideas comes from psychedelic experiences, the best evidence requires that some wayshopefully safe onesbe provided so that people can consider the best evidence.
-Thanks to advances in psychedelic research techniques and strengthened clinical skills under professional care, safetyalthough not 100% certainis highly assured (Fadiman 2011 Johnson 2008 Sessa this bookStrassman 1984, 1995).
-A fourstep procedure is widely recognized: 1) screening, 2) preparation, 3) guidance during the session, and 4) integration afterward.
+Thanks to advances in psychedelic research techniques and strengthened clinical skills under professional care, safetyalthough not 100% certainis highly assured (Fadiman, 2011; Johnson, Richards, & Griffiths, 2008; Sessa, this book; Strassman, 1984, 1995).
+A four-step procedure is widely recognized: (1) screening, (2) preparation, (3) guidance during the session, and (4) integration afterward.
 For current research and clinical treatment, these look optimal, but within them lie complex policy issues that we will take up after identifying some of the common stifled ideas.

 RELIGION EXAMPLE.
 Suppose Crazy Tom applies to be a volunteer in a psilocybin experiment but is turned away because he is mentally unstable.
 (This might make him a good candidate for psychotherapy, however.)
 Then he claims psychedelics are his sacrament and finds a way to buy them.
 At what point does freedom of religion enter the case?
 He can point out that the Native American Church and the União do Vegetal are allowed to use, respectively, peyote and ayahuasca.
-If he is refused legal permission because he is not part of a recognized church, the courts have put themselves into the position of deciding which churches are established for entheogenic purposes in the courts opinion.
+If he is refused legal permission because he is not part of a recognized church, the courts have put themselves into the position of deciding which churches are established for entheogenic purposes in the courts’ opinion.
 He might still claim that Judaism started with one person, Abraham or two if you include Sarah, Christianity started with 13.
 So can he recruit 12 friends to join him in founding a new religion?
 How are policy makers to write clear policy in this case?
-Furthermore, if one takes the position that text-based religion is giving way to experience-based religion and/or that mystical experiences are founding events that eventually grow into organized religions (Roberts 2013, 2014) how are policy makers going to incorporate these views?
+Furthermore, if one takes the position that text-based religion is giving way to experience-based religion and/or that mystical experiences are founding events that eventually grow into organized religions (Roberts, 2013, 2014), how are policy makers going to incorporate these views?

 MEDICAL EXAMPLE.
-Jane Doe is a wounded soldier who is till in active service.
+Jane Doe is a wounded soldier who is still in active service.
 She suffers from PTSD and has seen research that MDMA-assisted psychotherapy has cured similar veterans.
 She obtains some illegally, takes it on her own or with a friend as sitter, and is cured.
 Then she is arrested by local police, is dishonorably discharged, and loses her VA benefits.
-What are the policy issues in this case and how can they be resolved?
+What are the policy issues in this case, and how can they be resolved?
 Suppose her fiancé, a medical doctor, is the one who has obtained the MDMA for her?

 SCHOLARLY EXAMPLE.
 Eric Mills has submitted a doctoral dissertation in which he claims that psychoactive mushrooms played important cultural roles in the ancient Mediterranean area.
 His angry dissertation chairman requires him to remove what seems to him scurrilous material.
 Mills maintains that his chair is acting unprofessionally, is exercising academic censorship of Mills’s opinion.
-He appeals to the full faculty of his department and to the of the Graduate School.
-Being an empiricist, Mills claims that his thesis is credible and that the best evidence for it requires that the faculty and the Graduate involved in his appeal eat the mushrooms themselves.
+He appeals to the full faculty of his department and to the dean of the Graduate School.
+Being an empiricist, Mills claims that his thesis is credible and that the best evidence for it requires that the faculty and the Graduate School dean involved in his appeal eat the mushrooms themselves.
 If they refuse, are they reenacting the apocryphal story of the Cardinals who refused to look through Galileo’s telescope?
 What policies should universities have?
 Editors of journals?
 Professional societies?